Enforcing a Judgement

 3: Attachment of Earnings Order

-An employed debtor could have regular payments deducted from his salary to pay the debt.
+An employed debtor could have regular payments deducted from their salary to pay the debt.

 4: Charging Orders

-Having said that though, the arrears are accruing again so we are now considering forfeiture of the lease, more of which can be read here.
+Having said that though, the arrears are accruing again so we are now considering our options